 West Virginia Division of Culture and History - State Historic Preservation Office (SHPO)

-Grants starting at $1,000 to West Virginia nonprofits, for-profits, government agencies, educational institutions and individuals to preserve and restore historically and archaeologically significant sites.
-Requests will be considered for the preservation, rehabilitation, protection, and stabilization of qualifying buildings.
+Grants starting at $1,000 to West Virginia nonprofits, for-profits, government agencies, educational institutions, and individuals to preserve, protect, and restore historically and archaeologically significant sites.
+Requests will be considered for the preservation, rehabilitation, protection, and stabilization of qualifying buildings and properties.

 GrantWatch ID#: 179315

 No grant will be awarded for less than $1,000.

 Projects must be completed within 12 months of signing the contract with SHPO.

 The applicant may be a state or local government agency, not-for-profit organization, private citizen, for-profit firm or organization, education institution, or Certified Local Government.

 In addition, the applicant or project sponsor must:

 -Have a long-term lease and have written permission from the owner to conduct the work; OR

 -Have commitment with the owner to purchase the property and provide a deed by May 15; AND